Ultherapy by Ulthera: Cost, Pain, Treatment Options, and Side Effects

 What to Expect During Ultherapy Treatment

 During Ultherapy, the dermatologist may use a topical numbing cream on your skin if you request it, or he or she may advise you to take an over-the-counter painkiller before your treatment in order to dull any discomfort you may experience during the procedure.
-The skin care specialist will then apply sonogram gel to your skin and use the Ultherapy wand to precisely deliver short, sonic bursts to your skin.
+The provider will then apply sonogram gel to your skin and use the Ultherapy wand to precisely deliver short, sonic bursts to your skin.

 Depending on your sensitivity to pain, you may find the process mildly to moderately uncomfortable.
 In most cases, when the face and the neck are treated together, Ultherapy takes about an hour to complete.
 More focused sessions that target a specific area of the face may take as little as twenty to thirty minutes, but it’s important that you give yourself enough time both before and after the treatment to relax.

 Once the Ultherapy procedure is complete, you will be allowed to go home unless there are unexpected complications.
 Since this is a non-invasive procedure, you should be able to resume normal activities right away and experience minimal side effects.
 According to dermatologists who perform the Ultherapy treatment, patients should see results within three to four weeks and then steady improvement over the following months.